agent18/agent18.github.io/_posts/pwc-aptitude.markdown

 - 1,1,2,3,3 movement schema

-Questions in github imagess shl!
+rest of the tough Questions in github imagess shl!

 ## Num reasoning